Why Intended Parents Need to Establish Guardianship for Their Baby

 If my sister, Sandra John, is not willing or cannot parent my child, I appoint, in the order below, the following successor guardians:

 Second, Catherine Dwayne of Boston, Massachusetts

-Although Physician’s Surrogacy agency is located in San Diego, we have licensed attorneys in all over California, Texas, etc. They will be able to help craft your estate plan.
+Although Physician’s Surrogacy‘s agency office is located in San Diego, we have licensed attorneys all over California, Texas, etc. They will be able to help craft your estate plan.
 We also work with other attorneys all across the US who can help you establish your estate plan.
 We advise that you choose a lawyer in your state.
 It will make sure all provisions and documents are recognized in the court of law.
 If you want to know more about establishing guardianship for your surrogate baby or have any questions about the gestational surrogacy process, please contact Physician’s Surrogacy to schedule a complimentary consultation.
 You can also visit us at physicianssurrogacy.com to have a chat with us.Schedule A Consultation